 Green and Purple This dark eggplant room is brightened up considerably by a splash of lime green accent wall.
 The bold violet hue is anchored by green which is a naturally flexible color (like a flower grounded by a stem) so the room feels full of color without overwhelming you with contrast.

 The secret to using a complementary color-scheme successfully is to let the primary hue dominate, in a muted shade, while accenting with small doses of the secondary color.
 This helps keep your room lively without looking too crazy.
-The light blue dominating the room above with splashes of bright orange is the perfect example.
+The light blue dominating the room below with splashes of bright orange is the perfect example.
 Likewise, the pale yellow walls of the second room, paired with the warm tones of natural wood, create a warm neutral environment.
 The purple shelving creates interest without diminishing the tranquility of the space.